Paulinho (footballer, born July 1988)

-José Paulo Bezerra Maciel Júnior (born 25 July 1988), known as Paulinho, is a Brazilian professional footballer who plays as a midfielder for Sport Club Corinthians Paulista.
-He is also a former Brazil international, making 56 caps between 2011 and 2018.
+José Paulo Bezerra Maciel Júnior (born 25 July 1988), known as Paulinho, is a Brazilian former professional footballer who played as a midfielder.

 Club career

 Early career

 Paulinho began his playing career with Pão de Açúcar, joining the youth squad in 2004.
-After failing to break through into the first team, Paulinho joined Lithuanian side FC Vilnius in 2006.
-He played well for the club during his two seasons in Lithuania, scoring five goals from 38 domestic appearances, but at the end of the 2007 LFF Lyga campaign, FC Vilnius were relegated to the second division and Paulinho left the club where he moved to Poland, signing for Ekstraklasa side ŁKS Łódź.
+After failing to break through into the first team, Paulinho joined Lithuanian side Vilnius in 2006.
+He played well for the club during his two seasons in Lithuania, scoring five goals from 38 domestic appearances, but at the end of the 2007 LFF Lyga campaign, Vilnius were relegated to the second division and Paulinho left the club where he moved to Poland, signing for Ekstraklasa side ŁKS Łódź.
 Following one season in Poland where Paulinho made 17 league appearances, he returned to Brazil and his first club Pão de Açúcar in the summer of 2008.
 After a single successful season, Paulinho was on the move again, joining Série B side Bragantino in 2009.